 A General Education course that develops writing skills through expressive and explanatory writing, often in the context of the student's own experiences.
-Prerequisite: Modern English Usage (ENGL 0103) for students scoring 0-14 on the English portion of the ACT.

 ENGL 1213 Composition II (3 credit hours)

 General Education course that continues to develop writing skills in more formal and academic contexts through practice in rhetoric, argumentation, and research.
 Prerequisite: A passing grade in Composition I (ENGL 1113) or equivalent.